Good-Ghosting/goodghosting-protocol-v1/README.md

 - Deploy and Verify on ropsten: `npm run deploy:verify:ropsten`
 - Deploy and Verify on mainnet (PRODUCTION): `npm run deploy:verify:mainnet`
 - Deploy and Verify on polygon (PRODUCTION): `npm run deploy:verify:polygon`
+- Deploy and Verify on polygon the whitelisted contract (PRODUCTION): `npm run deploy:verify:polygon-whitelisted`
 - Deploy and Verify on Celo Alfajores testnet: `npm run deploy:verify:alfajores`

 If the verification and deployment is successful, you should see a deployment log in the terminal window similar to the sample below.
 Note that, for simplicity, the sample below "hides" a bunch of the logs displayed in the terminal window: